bytemaster/Boost.RPC/README.md

 The goal of this library is to enable seamless remote procedure calls between C++ objects in different processes and machines.

-The Boost RPC library will leverage Boost.IDL to abstract the difference between classes on remote machines and local machines.
+The Boost RPC library will leverage Boost.Reflect to abstract the difference between classes on remote machines and local machines.

 The library will aim to support any number of different RPC protocols